Isabella Indian Reservation

 The tribe owns and operates the Soaring Eagle Casino & Resort in Mount Pleasant and the Saganing Eagles Landing Casino in Standish.

 The Tribe entered into an agreement with the state to expand its law enforcement jurisdiction to enforce laws on its members.
-This expanded area is for law enforcement on its members only and not the Mt.
+This expanded area is for law enforcement and its members only and not the Mt.
 Pleasant community as a whole.